hassan-obeid/tr_b_causal_2020/references/retrospectives/mb_retro.md

     2. Finished writing code to simulate data from causal graph based on workflow
     3. I failed at writing code to remove outliers from the simulated data, I also failed at following the exact workflow due to some challenges with storing data and the lack of flexibility within `causalgraphicalmodels`
     4. Maybe daily checkins? even one sentence on the repo saying what you worked on that day, even if the work didn't result in any commits.

+4. Week of March 22nd, 2020
+    1. Learned a little more on how to write proper code.
+More learning to come on how causal discovery works
+    2. Finished the task list and the simulation efforts
+    3. I don't have functions fully incorporated in our src folders for all of our use directly from any branch
+    4. Continue our daily checkins.
+I think they've been useful.